 It may be possible to settle your IVA early if you can pay a one off lump sum.
 However this could not come from an overtime payment.
 It would normally have come from a third party.

-It is possible that your employer could give you a bonus during your IVA.
-If it was not guaranteed it would not have been included in your original income calculation.
+It is possible that your employer will pay you a bonus during your IVA.

-However as income it is treated in the same way as a one off overtime payment.
+Bonuses are treated in the same way as an overtime payment.
 You will be allowed to keep the equivalent of 10% of your normal monthly income.
 50% of the rest will have to be paid into your IVA.

-If your monthly income is £1,000 and you receive an annual bonus of £1000 in December you will be able to keep the first £100.
+So if your monthly income is £1,000 and you receive an annual bonus of £1000 in December, you will be able to keep the first £100.
 The remaining £900 is divided between you and your IVA.
-As such overall you will keep £550.
+As such overall you will keep £550 and pay £450 extra into your IVA that month.

 Arrange a call with an IVA Expert